ScoutmasterBucky/ScoutmasterBucky/site/index.md

 online: 1,975+
 news:
     - November 5, 2022 in Bloomington, Minnesota will be an in person event.
 Registration is OPEN
-    - December 17, 2022 in Prior Lake, Minnesota will be our final in person event of 2022.
-Registration will open November 1, 2022 12:05 am
+    - December 17, 2022 in Prior Lake, Minnesota will be an in person event.
+Registration is OPEN
-    - working on more online offerings, keep checking back
+    - working on more online offerings, keep checking back - Holiday classes will be posted soon
 css:
     - css/calendar.css
 js: